France deficit plan treads fine line, betting on growth

 Appointed after the Socialists were drubbed in March local elections, Prime Minister Manuel Valls promised in his first policy speech to give priority to kickstarting growth, fuelling concern that Paris might demand more time to reach the target.

-But after stern words from Brussels and Berlin, the government said it would stick to its commitments, unveiling a 50 billion euro (41.12 billion pounds) savings package that will freeze pensions and welfare benefits for a year, keep most civil service pay frozen until 2017 and clamp down on public spending.
+But after stern words from Brussels and Berlin, the government said it would stick to its commitments, unveiling a 50 billion euro ($69 billion) savings package that will freeze pensions and welfare benefits for a year, keep most civil service pay frozen until 2017 and clamp down on public spending.

 Under the plan, the government will cut spending by 21 billion euros in 2015, 16 billion euros the following year and 13 billion in 2017.